vakesz/SKIES-Page/_pages/contact.md

 - App version (found in Settings → About)
 - Steps to reproduce the issue
 - Screenshots if applicable
-- Relevant diagnostic logs (Settings → Support → Application Logs)
+- Relevant diagnostic logs (Settings → About → Application Logs)

 ### For Feature Requests